vineetprash/vineetprash/README.md

 ###

-<p align="left">I'm a Computer Engineering student with a passion for gaming, web, mobile and competitive programming.</p>
+<p align="left">I'm a Computer Engineering student with a passion for game developement, web, backend and competitive programming.</p>

 ###